 DELIVERY Face-to-face, Distance learning, etc. Face-to-face USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of ICT in teaching, laboratory education, communication with students.
 Teaching is conducted with the use of ICT (e-learning platform) both at synchronous and asynchronous levels.
 TEACHING METHODS Activity Semester workload The manner and methods of teaching are LECTURES 50 described in detail.
-Lectures, seminars, laboratory practice, STUDY 50 fieldwork, study and analysis of bibliography, ESSAYS ANALYSIS 25 tutorials, placements, clinical practice, art 200111011111121010 workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS Course total 125 STUDENT PERFORMANCE Godfor total EVALUATION Description of the evaluation procedure Written exams.
-ERASMUS students can present Language of evaluation, methods of evaluation, summative or conclusive, multiple a written paper in either English or French choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students. - State of the sta
+Lectures, seminars, laboratory practice, STUDY 50 fieldwork, study and analysis of bibliography, Analysis of 25 tutorials, placements, clinical practice, art workshop, interactive teaching, educational bibliography visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS Course total 125 STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure YAZ L Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Written exams.
+Specifically-defined evaluation criteria are given, and if and where they are accessible to students.